optuna/optuna/docs/source/faq.rst

 How can I parallelize optimization?
 -------------------------------------------------

-The variations that can be expected to be parallelized are in the following three cases.
+The variations of parallelization are in the following three cases.

 1. Multi-threading parallelization with single node
 2. Multi-processing parallelization with single node